ronaldoussoren/pyobjc/docs/notes/instantiating.rst

    The Pythonic interface for instantiation classes was added.

-Objective-C uses a two step object instantatin process, similar to Python's ``__new__`` and ``__init__`` methods, but with explicit invocation of the methods ``alloc`` and ``init``.
+Objective-C uses a two step object instantiation process, similar to Python's ``__new__`` and ``__init__`` methods, but with explicit invocation of the methods ``alloc`` and ``init``.
 By default